networktocode/diffsync/docs/source/core_engine/01-flags.md

 ## Model flags

-Model flags are store in the attribute `model_flags` of each model and are usually set when the data is being loaded into the adapter
+Model flags are stored in the attribute `model_flags` of each model and are usually set when the data is being loaded into the adapter.

 ```python
 from diffsync import DiffSync